jostling01/crispy-system/README.md

 Commit
 - use the command git commit -m "*message*" to commit (save) changes to the file

+Repository
+- Where you and your collaborators' work is stored on GitHub

 # Revert Reset and Restore